malcolmwilson8/malcolmwilson8/README.md

 ## A bit more about me

-- 🧱 I’m currently building: my knowledge of Node.js, npm and React, whilst working on some interesting new projects.
-Stay tuned!
+- 🧱 I’m currently building: a freeform painting app called mu.ral.
+Check out my progress [here](https://github.com/malcolmwilson8/mu.ral)!
-- 🤔 I'm curious about: Three.js and how to combine art and coding
+- 🤔 I'm curious about: Three.js, HTML Canvas, and building interactive apps
 - ✅ I am open to work!
-Don't hesitate to get in touch via [LinkedIn](https://www.linkedin.com/in/malcolmwilsonmcg/) if you have any opportunities which you think would suit me.
+Don't hesitate to get in touch via [LinkedIn](https://www.linkedin.com/in/malcolmwilsonmcg/) if you have any opportunities which you think would suit me

 ## Languages & tools I use